oracle-livelabs/apex/nyc-genai-lab/2-schools-on-map/2-schools-on-map.md

        ![Page Designer](images/data-type-number.png =40%x*)

-5. Update *Page Items to Submit* property of the Map Region to include the P1_DISTANCE facet.
+5. Next, we need to update the *Page Items to Submit* property of the Map Region to include the P1_DISTANCE facet.
     Select **Map** in the rendering tree, and in the property editor, enter/update the following:
     - Source > Page Items to Submit: **P1\_SEARCH, P1\_METHOD, P1\_BOROUGH, P1\_INTEREST, P1\_ATTENDANCE_RATE ,P1\_SAFE, P1\_DISTANCE**

         ![Page Designer](images/items-submit.png ' ')

-    - Layout > Start New Row: Enable the Toggle Button to **ON**.
+    - Layout > Start New Row: Toggle the button to turn it **ON**.

         ![Page Designer](images/enable-start-new-row.png ' ')